 Buttermilk Whole Grain Waffles

-These vegan waffles calls for buttermilk, except it doesn’t actually state the word “buttermilk” in the recipe’s ingredients.
+These vegan waffles uses vegan buttermilk, even though the recipe doesn’t actually state the word “buttermilk” in the ingredients.
 That’s because I combined plant-based milk with apple cider vinegar and voila!
 The two together create vegan buttermilk.
 That’s why we can call these whole wheat buttermilk waffles!

 We use apple cider vinegar to interact with the plant-based milk to create the light and fluffy texture inside these easy whole wheat waffles.
 That’s what actually creates the rise.